Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Tip 2: Add Foraging Toys To The Cage

-In fact, some birds like love birds attack each other often, so toys are really needed.
-I wrote an article with the reasons why they do so, you can check it out here!
+In fact, some birds, like love birds, attack each other often, so toys are really needed.

-By including some foraging toys to the mix, birds will be less restless and less likely to nibble away at paint, potentially even ingesting small bits of them into their stomachs.
+By including some foraging toys in the mix, birds will be less restless and less likely to nibble away at paint, potentially even ingesting small bits of them into their stomachs.

 Here’s how it looks: